Mynguyendt/SQL-Pizza-Project/README.md

 # SQL-Pizza-Project

-This SQL project revolves around a database schema designed to manage and analyze data for a pizza store.
-The database consists of four primary tables: order_details, pizzas, orders, and pizza_types.
+This SQL project analyzes data for a pizza store.
+The database consists of four primary tables.
 Each table plays a crucial role in storing different facets of the business operations, from individual orders to the types of pizzas offered.
 Below is a detailed description of each table and its columns:

 1. order_details:
    - order_details_id: A unique identifier for each entry in the order details.